(Updated October 22, 2021)

 Ensure Accurate Compensation for OT Work with Sprout

-Build your organization’s credibility and make sure your employees receive the proper compensation for the extra hours they put into their work.
+Build your organization’s credibility and ensure your employees receive the proper compensation for the extra hours they put into their work.
 By understanding how overtime pay in the Philippines works, you can keep your workforce happy and motivated.

 The payroll process can be tedious especially when you have hundreds of employees with different types of shifts and schedules.